Giovanni Miani: Legacy

 In his writings Miani condemned slavery, but he profited from the protection of the merchant's troops and approved of their brutal treatment of the local people.
 He implicitly assumed that Europeans were superior to Africans and had the right to take possession of their lands.
 His description of the tribes in the Bahr-el-Ghazal area was based on what he had been told rather than personal experience.

-Miani collected 1,800 objects on his first Nile expedition, and donated almost all of them to his adopted city of Venice.
+Miani collected 1,800 objects on his first Nile expedition and donated almost all of them to his adopted city of Venice.
 The collection was displayed at the Casa dell'Industria in 1862.
 In 1866 it was transferred to the Museo Correr, and in 1880 was transferred to the Palazzo Fondaco dei Turchi, now the Museo di Storia Naturale di Venezia.

-On his last journey Miani purchased two young Aka people in exchange for a dog and a calf.
+On his last journey, Miani purchased two young Aka people in exchange for a dog and a calf.
 They were pygmy peoples who were respectively 4 ft 4 in and 4 ft 8 in high.
 The crates of material he had collected were brought to Italy after his death, as were the two young Aka men, for exhibition in Europe.

-The smaller collection from his last expedition, including both cultural artifacts and human remains, was donated to the Italian Geographical Society.
+The smaller collection from his last expedition, including both cultural artefacts and human remains, was donated to the Italian Geographical Society.
 Later it was transferred to the Pigorini National Museum of Prehistory and Ethnography in Rome.